herdius/herdius-blockchain-api/README.md

 The API node(s) act as a [DMZ](https://searchsecurity.techtarget.com/definition/DMZ) for the secured Herdius Cluster (consisting of the Supervisor and Validator nodes) which, in the case of deployed test chains, operate in a fully private subnet.
 Thus, DDoS and similar malicious attacks will disrupt service at the API level, but the chains themselves will still function in a completely undisrupted way.

+## Setup

+You need a running instance of Postgresql.
+Set theses environment variables (or set them in your config file):

+ - env_DBHOST
+ - env_DBPORT
+ - env_DBNAME
+ - env_DBUSER
+ - env_DBPASS
+ - env-DBSSLMODE

+Where env is corresponding to current environment.

 ## Usage

 #### `POST` new transaction